svenlaater/datomic-cloud-with-polylith/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/svenlaater/datomic-cloud-with-polylith/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/svenlaater/datomic-cloud-with-polylith/tree/main)

 Example [monorepo][monorepo] setup for a Clojure development stack.
-It's primary purpose is to demonstrate how [Polylith][polylith] and CircleCI can be used to set up and deploy a Datomic Cloud System in one or more AWS accounts.
-Includes babashka project for tooling and infra project for deploying [Infrastructure as Code][iac] using [AWS SAM CLI][sam-cli].
+Its primary purpose is to demonstrate how [Polylith][polylith] and CircleCI can be used to set up and deploy a Datomic Cloud System in one or more AWS accounts.
+Includes babashka project for tooling and infra project for deploying required infrastructure.

-> **Disclaimer**: This is not THE WAY to setup a project.
-It is an opinionated approach implemented at [Builderhead][builderhead] using tools that the author is familiar and comfortable with.

 ## Structure

 - [babashka](babashka/README.md) - Babashka-based tooling and scripts.
 - [clojure](clojure/README.md) - Clojure application code.
--  - Infrastructure as code.
+- [infra](infra/README.md) - scripts for deploying infrastructure.

 ## Getting Started

+Ensure that all prerequisites have been met and then head over to [infra](infra/README.md) project to setup a Datomic Cloud System.

 ### Prerequisites